Some of the following appears, in a different form,

 We’ll not forget what you have done.

 Here we see a Hindu image of androgyny: Ardanari-Iswara, standing on a lotus blossom.
 Steiner said the female principle has benefited mankind — the division into sexes was an advance.
 But our evolution requires moving beyond the backward female principle.
 Reconciling Steiner's various statements can be taxing.
-In general, we evolve from uniformity to diversity and, ultimately, to a deeper uniformity.
-"Female" and "male" are stages, with a complex relationship.
-"We have reached the period at which the earlier androgynous organism, representing a kind of group-soul, divided into male and female ...
-We see in our stage of evolution the female as the principle which still preserves the old conditions of folk and race, and the male that which continually breaks through these conditions, splits them up and so individualizes humanity ...
-[H]uman beings will become more and more different from one another ...
-That is the course of human evolution." — Rudolf Steiner, ROSICRUCIAN WISDOM (Rudolf Steiner Press, 2000), p.
-128.
+In general, Steiner taught, we evolve from uniformity to diversity and, ultimately, to a deeper uniformity.
+"Female" and "male" are stages, having a complex relationship.

 and the Virgin Mary from http://karenswhimsy.com/